 If you choose a plan that offers vision, dental or hearing care, you will pay a premium for those additional benefits, as well as for a Medicare Part D prescription plan.

-Though Medicare MSA plans are significantly different from other types of plans, they still involve enrolling in a Medicare Advantage plan, and therefore enrollment is still restricted to a specific time period.
+MSA plans are on the Medicare Advantage enrollment schedule and restricted to a specific time period.

 - If you are about to turn 65 years old and are newly eligible for Medicare you can sign up for a Medicare MSA during your Initial Enrollment Period (IEP).

-- If you are already enrolled in a Medicare or Medicare Advantage plan, you can switch to a Medicare MSA plan for the following year between October 15th and December 7th of each year during the Annual Election period, from January 1st through March 13th during the MA-OEP, or during certain Special Enrollment Periods (SEP) as allowed by Medicare.
+- If you are already enrolled in a Medicare or Medicare Advantage Plan, you can switch to a Medicare MSA plan for the following year between October 15 and December 7 of each year during the Annual Election Period.
+If you are already enrolled in a Medicare Advantage Plan, you can join an MSA plan from January 1 through March 13 during the MA-OEP.
+You may also be able to enroll during certain Special Enrollment Periods (SEP) as allowed by Medicare.